-Whether you’re a first timer, or a repeat offender (guilty as charged) – park options can be overwhelming.
-Walt Disney World Resort has six different parks and Universal Orlando makes up another three.
+Whether you’re a first-timer, or a repeat offender (guilty as charged) – park options can be overwhelming.
+Walt Disney World Resort has six different parks and Universal Orlando Resort makes up another three.

-Whether you’ve got young kids, consider yourself one at heart or love the feeling of yesteryear, you’ll feel right at home.
-Take a surprising interstellar ride on Space Mountain, tuck into one of Casey’s delicious foot-long hotdogs, marvel at the theatrical parade and embrace the magical-and-over-the-top fireworks displays.
-Between the rides, snack hunting and making the character rounds, you’ll need at least two full days to find your feet.
+Whether you’ve got young kids and things to do in Florida with kids, consider yourself one at heart or love the feeling of yesteryear, you’ll feel right at home during your villa holiday in Florida.
+Take a surprising interstellar ride on Space Mountain, tuck into one of Casey’s delicious foot-long hotdogs, marvel at the theatrical parades and embrace the magical-and-over-the-top fireworks displays.
+Between the rides, snack hunting and making the character rounds, you’ll need at least two full days (maybe more!) to find your feet.
 They don’t call it the most magical place on Earth for nothing!

 Best for: Young kids and old-school Disney fans.

 Take a break from the rides and spend time in the Springfield section for a cold Duff beer, Lard Lad supersized doughnut and a Krusty Burger!
 The different themed areas have been finely tuned to the very last details, the real showstopper is Diagonal Alley.
-One look at their Kings Cross Station replica and you’ll almost believe your back home.
-Temperatures sky rocket as quickly as it can rain in Florida, so if you’re looking for a release, head to Finnegan’s.
+One look at their Kings Cross Station replica and you’ll almost believe you are back home.
+Temperatures skyrocket as quickly as it can rain in Florida, so if you’re looking for a release, head to Finnegan’s.
 This Irish pub is the place to be merry!

 Best for: The best of all worlds.